RedHatTraining/DO378-apps/comprehensive-review/solutions/README.md

-# DO378 Comprehensive Review App: Ithaca Smart Parks
+# DO378 Comprehensive Review App: Smart Parks

 This folder contains the solutions the DO378 comprehensive review.